alphagov/paas-tech-docs/source/documentation/guidance/architecture.md

 We have summarised the practices in the table below, and noted the relevance of each principle to GOV.UK PaaS.

-Visit the [12factor.net website](https://12factor.net/) [external link] to further ensure your application supports these practices.
+Visit the [12factor.net website](https://12factor.net/) to further ensure your application supports these practices.

 <div style="height:1px;font-size:1px;">&nbsp;</div>